mindmapsai/MDAT-final-maybe/VERCEL_DEPLOYMENT.md

 1. Ensure the **Root Directory** is set to `./` in Vercel
 2. Check that the `multi-department-system/build/` directory is created after build
 3. Verify the build completes successfully in the deployment logs
+4. The `vercel.json` uses rewrites to serve the SPA from the build directory